Sailing Away (All of Us song)

 "Sailing Away" is a 1986 single by a supergroup of New Zealand singers and personalities, to promote New Zealand yacht KZ 7 in the 1987 America's Cup.
 It spent nine weeks at #1 in the single chart, the longest run of a New Zealand single until 2009.
 While the song is conceptually similar to the many charity supergroup singles released in the mid 1980s, "Sailing Away" has its origins as a television advertisement and was not a charity record.

-The song uses the melody of the Māori folk song "Pokarekare Ana", and is bookended with a verse of the original song.
+The song uses the melody of the Māori folk song "Pokarekare Ana", and is bookended with a verse of the original song sung by Michelle Sadgrove.